BayMax0916/BayMax0916.github.io/_pages/about.md

 - *2025.04*: &nbsp;🎉🎉 Two papers (first author) on range-angle decoupling and high-precision motion sensing of close-spaced targets are accepted by MWTL and Sensors Journal, respectively!
 - *2025.02*: &nbsp;🎉🎉 One paper (first author) on range-angle decoupling in IMS2025 was selected as a Top 50 Paper and invited for submission to MWTL!
 - *2025.02*: &nbsp;🎉🎉 Three papers (first author) on DCG sensing, range-angle decoupling and large-scale motion sensing are accepted by IMS2025!
-- *2025.01*: &nbsp;🎉🎉 I became the President of Shanghai Student Branch, [IEEE Microwave Theory and Technology Society](https://mtt.org/)！
+- *2025.01*: &nbsp;🎉🎉 I became the Chairman of IEEE-MTT Student Branch Chapter (SBC) in Shanghai, [IEEE Microwave Theory and Technology Society](https://mtt.org/)！
 - *2024.12*: &nbsp;🎉🎉 I became a reviewer for  [IEEE Transactions on Microwave Theory and Techniques](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=22)！
 - *2024.09*: &nbsp;🎉🎉 I serving as a TPC-Member for [2024 IEEE International Conference on Signal, Information and Data Processing](http://icsidp.org/index.asp)！
 - *2024.08*: &nbsp;🎉🎉 I am greatly honored to won the 1st prize of best student paper award in ACES-China2024!